Frequently Asked Questions

 1. Why should I choose the Lubbock Autism Academy?

 One word: Quality.
 As more and more ABA clinics, businesses, and other institutions begin to advertise their services, ask yourself one question: Do I want to get the best ABA therapy for my child?
 If you answer yes, the Lubbock Autism Academy is your only option.
 With low BCBA caseloads and high clinical expectations, the Lubbock Autism Academy sets forth a standard unmatched in the West Texas and Eastern New Mexico region.
-Our organization has demonstrated excellence by becoming accredited through the Behavioral Health Centers of Excellence.
+Our organization has demonstrated excellence by becoming accredited through the Behavioral Health Centers of Excellence (BHCOE).
 You see their shield proudly displayed on our website.
-We are also a member of the Council of Autism Service Providers (CASP), one of 78 in the coutnry, that works towards establishing the best practice procedures for all ABA clinics.
+We are also a member of the Council of Autism Service Providers (CASP) that works towards establishing the best practice procedures for all ABA clinics.
 This is the assurance you need to know that we provide the highest quality ABA therapy in the South Plains.

 2. My child has challenging behaviors, can my child still attend Lubbock Autism Academy?

 Yes.
 Lubbock Autism Academy is uniquely qualified to address challenging behaviors.
-One of our BCBAs has received specialized training in severe challenging behaviors and we have several therapy practices in place to help reduce and end behaviors that are causing injury or harm to self and others.
+Our BCBAs have received specialized training in severe challenging behaviors and we have several therapy practices in place to help reduce and end behaviors that are causing injury or harm to self and others.

 3. What questions should I ask when speaking to other ABA providers?